jieezhong/jieezhong.github.io/_pages/about.md

   overlay_image: TAMU.jpg
 ---

-I am a Ph.D. student in the Department of Economics at [Texas A&M University](https://liberalarts.tamu.edu/economics/) in College Station.
+I am a Ph.D. candidate in the Department of Economics at [Texas A&M University](https://liberalarts.tamu.edu/economics/) in College Station.

-My research expertise lies at the intersection of education, labor, crime, and health economics.
-My primary focus is assessing the persistent effects of public policies on education, criminal activity, and labor market performance outcomes.
+My research expertise lies at the intersection of education, labor, crime, environmental, and health economics.
+My research endeavors primarily shed light on the profound, long-term impact of early childhood education policies and school environments on key life outcomes such as education, risk behavior, and earnings.

-In my job market paper, I examined the detrimental consequences of grade retention on labor market outcomes and risk behavior.
-I am undertaking research projects to explore the lasting impacts of lead pollution and the reclassification of English learners on educational, criminal, and labor market outcomes.
-Additionally, my working paper examines the relationship between social media rhetoric and hate incidents.
+In my significant job market paper, I investigated the deleterious effects of third-grade retention on labor income, education, and risk behaviors.
+Crucially, the findings underscore the augmentation of racial income inequality due to the disproportionate impact of this policy on Black and Hispanic students.

-My research interests also extend to health economics, as evidenced by my ongoing research on the impact of the Tobacco 21 policy on youth behaviors and substance use.
+Currently, I am broadening my research horizons by probing into the enduring effects of pre-kindergarten education programs, reclassification of English learners, exposure to lead pollution, and encounters with abusive teachers on children's long-term prospects.
+Beyond the realm of education economics, my expertise extends to crime economics, evidenced by a working paper investigating social media rhetoric's influence on the prevalence of hate incidents.

-Overall, my research aims to contribute to a better understanding of the consequences of public policies and inform evidence-based policy decisions that promote positive outcomes in education, criminal activity, labor markets, and public health.
-By evaluating the long-term effects of public policies, my work aims to provide insights that can guide policymakers in developing more effective and sustainable policy interventions.
+Collectively, my research pursuits are geared towards enriching our understanding of the long-term effects of public policies.
+Through this endeavor, I aim to provide valuable insights that can be instrumental in fostering improved outcomes for children.

 ***Research Areas***:
-- Education economics
+- Education Economics
-- Labor economics
+- Labor Economics
-- Crime economics
+- Crime Economics
+- Environmental Economics
-- Health economics
+- Health Economics